puppeteer/puppeteer/docs/api.md

 #### browser.close()
 - returns: <[Promise]>

 Closes browser with all the pages (if any were opened).
-The browser object itself is considered to be disposed and could not be used anymore.
+The browser object itself is considered to be disposed and can not be used anymore.

 #### browser.newPage()
 - returns: <[Promise]<[Page]>> Promise which resolves to a new [Page] object.